Shabana25/M2-2019/notebooks/assignments/assignment_1/README.md

 * Transistivity (Clustering Coefficient)
 * Reciprocity

 ... for the different networks.
 Interpret the results.
-Answer questions such as: Are relationships like friendship and advice giving usually reciprocal?
+Answer the following questions: Are relationships like friendship and advice giving usually reciprocal?
 Are friends of your friends also your friends?

 ### Node level characteristics